Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 Photo by Jon Self

-Goofy’s Candy Company is also preparing to debut a create-your-own popcorn experience, allowing guests to choose from caramel, buttered, and Disney Springs-exclusive orange citrus popcorn before adding drizzles and candy mix-ins.
+Goofy’s Candy Company has debuted a create-your-own popcorn experience, allowing guests to choose from caramel, buttered, and Disney Springs-exclusive orange citrus popcorn before adding drizzles and candy mix-ins.
 You can find this sweet shop in the Marketplace section of Disney Springs near Rainforest Cafe.

 Courtesy of Disney Parks Blog